vss2sn/bayes_filter/README.md

 1. Add documentation
 2. Consider setting the initial state for the filters
 3. Option for dimension correctness checking (esp. for control input)
+4. Add options for resampling n particle filter
+5. Add calculation for the error covariance in the particle filter

 #### References ####
 1. https://github.com/tysik/kalman_filters/